Raydius/raydolletecom/memory-bank/activeContext.md

 - Modified navigation to use React Router links
 - Added CSS styling for layout and pages
 - Created documentation in ROUTING_IMPLEMENTATION.md
+- Implemented dark brushed metal background for the header with:
+  - Pure horizontal brushed lines using repeating linear gradients
+  - SVG noise texture for metal grain
+  - Light reflection animation that moves across the header
+  - Updated text colors for better contrast
+  - Enhanced shadow effects for depth

 ## Current Goals
 - Enhance content for each page with more specific information